camillekokoko/C_sharp/README.md

 # C# Language Exercises

+## Preface: Why I Understand C#
-"Unlocking Success: The Dual Motivation to Learn C# for Performance Excellence and Job Opportunities
+Learning C# for Optimal Performance and Career Advancement in Data and AI

-1. Performance Boost with C#: Raygun, a software company, switched from Node.js to .NET Core, experiencing a 2,000% increase in throughput, as CEO John Daniel highlights the jump from 1,000 to 20,000 requests per second.
+C# Performance Surge: Raygun, a software company, achieved a remarkable 2,000% increase in throughput by transitioning from Node.js to .NET Core.
+CEO John Daniel emphasizes the leap from 1,000 to 20,000 requests per second.

-2. C# Job Opportunities: C# is sought after in the job market, offering access to diverse roles, from developing chat applications to financial trading programs and medical record systems, thanks to its good design and framework support.
+C# Career Prospects: C# stands out in the job market, providing opportunities for roles in developing chat applications, financial trading programs, and medical record systems.
+Its robust design and framework support make it a valuable skill for data and AI career pathways."

 **1.** [HelloWorld.cs](https://github.com/camillekokoko/C_sharp/blob/main/HelloWorld.cs)